 - How is practical training organised (finding practical training positions, guidelines for practical training, supervision, reporting, feedback, etc.)?
 What role does practical training have in achieving the objectives of the study programme?
-What is student feedback on the content and arrangement of practical training?
-Are students actively involved in research?
-How is student involvement in - Are students actively involved in research?
+What is student feedback on the content and arrangement of practical training? - Are students actively involved in research?
 How is student involvement in research set up? - How is supervision of student research papers (seminar papers, projects, theses, etc.) organised? - Do students' assessments correspond to the European Qualifications Framework (EQF)? - What is the proportion and role of independent work by students in the learning process?
 How is independent work defined within a subject, how is it supervised and assessed, what are the conditions for independent work? - How are the assessment methods chosen and to what extent do students get supportive feedback on their academic progress during their studies? - How is the objectivity and relevance of student assessment ensured (assessment of the degree of achievement of the intended learning outcomes)? - Are people outside of the HEI involved in the assessment of learning outcomes (including during the defense of theses)?